 Buffy is a 2011 Library Journal Mover and Shaker; a 2011 winner of the (ALA) Office for Information Technology Policy (OITP) Cutting Edge Library Service Award; the 2010 Georgia Library Media Specialist of the Year; and a 2010 National School Boards Association Technology Leadership Network “20 to Watch."
 She blogs at The Unquiet Librarian, winner of the 2011 Salem Press Best School Library Blog Award.

 Monica Bulger is an educational researcher contributing policy research to multi-national groups such as UNICEF and the European Commission.
 Through her research, she quantifies concepts that are challenging to measure, such as digital literacy, engaged learning, and online harms.
 She explores these topics through classroom observation, data mining, surveys, interviews, and literature reviews.
-She is currently a Research Associate at the Oxford Internet Institute, University of Oxford.
+She is currently a Fellow at the Berkman Center for Internet and Society, Harvard University and a Research Associate at the Oxford Internet Institute, University of Oxford.
 She earned her Ph.D. in Education with an emphasis in Cognitive Science from the University of California, Santa Barbara and received fellowships from the National Science Foundation, the Web Science Trust, Transliteracies Project, and National Writing Project.
 Her teaching background in the often unpopular topic of writing informs much of her work on student engagement and learning.
 Her blogs for DMLcentral will explore the contexts in which technologies are used for learning and how lessons from DML research can be applied locally, in classrooms and informal learning environments.

 Cathy served from 1998 until 2006 as the first Vice Provost for Interdisciplinary Studies at Duke University, where she worked with faculty to help create many programs, including the Center for Cognitive Neuroscience and the program in Information Science + Information Studies (ISIS).
 Along with David Theo Goldberg and fifteen scholars from many fields, in 2002 she co-founded Humanities, Arts, Science, and Technology Advanced Collaboratory, HASTAC (“haystack”), a network of innovators dedicated to new forms of learning for the digital age.
 With Goldberg and HASTAC teams at UCHRI and Duke, she co-directs the $2 million annual HASTAC/John D. and Catherine T. MacArthur Foundation Digital Media and Learning Competitions.